AayushSalvi/tv_series_analysis_with_LLM/README.md

 # Analyzing series with NLP

-In this project we are going to analyze a series with NLP and LLMs.
-We are going to scrape our own dataset, use zero shot classifiers, build our own LLM text classifier, use NER to build a character network and build a charatecter chatbot to chat with your favorite characters.
-And in the end we are going to put all that in web GUI with Gradio.
+In this project, I have conducted an in-depth analysis of a series using NLP and LLMs.
+I have independently scraped a dataset, implemented zero-shot classifiers, developed a custom LLM text classifier, applied named entity recognition (NER) to construct a character network, and built a chatbot designed to interact with specific characters.
+Finally, I have integrated all components into a user-friendly web interface using Gradio.

 # Overview
-In this project, we have created 4 models, each containing the code for a different part of the project:
+In this project, I have created 4 models, each containing the code for a different part of the project:

 crawler: This folder contains the code for web scraping the internet to build a comprehensive dataset about the anime using Scrapy.